Open Actively Recruiting

 • Age between 21 and 70 years (both inclusive)

-• Women of child-bearing potential (WOCBP) should have negative urine beta human chorionic gonadotropin (hCG) pregnancy test and must agree to use two of the established contraceptive methods throughout the study duration
+• Women of childbearing potential (WOCBP) should have a negative urine beta human chorionic gonadotrophin (hCG) pregnancy test and must agree to use two established contraceptive methods throughout the study duration.

 Exclusion Criteria: